-The Governing Board recognizes that parents/guardians are their children's first and most influential teachers and that sustained parent involvement in the education of their children contributes greatly to student achievement and a positive school environment.
-The Superintendent or designee shall work with staff and parents/guardians to develop meaningful opportunities at all grade levels for parents/guardians to be involved in district and school activities; advisory, decision-making, and advocacy roles; and activities to support learning at home.
+The Governing Board recognizes that parents/guardians are their children's first and most influential teachers and that sustained parent/guardian involvement in the education of their children contributes greatly to student achievement and a positive school environment.
+The Superintendent or designee shall consult with parents/guardians and family members in the development of meaningful opportunities for them to be involved in district and school activities at all grade levels; advisory, decision-making, and advocacy roles; and activities to support learning at home.

 '''

 (cf. 0420 - School Plans/Site Councils)

-(cf. 0420.1 - School-Based Program Coordination)

-(cf. 0520.1 - High Priority Schools Grant Program)

-(cf. 0520.2 - Title I Program Improvement Schools)

 (cf. 1220 - Citizen Advisory Committees)

 (cf. 1230 - School-Connected Organizations)

 (cf. 1240 - Volunteer Assistance)

 (cf. 1250 - Visitors/Outsiders)

 '''